 Tried and true, the Good Morning Snore Solution (GMSS) has long been a favorite of mine and a popular choice among snorers.

-It’s a Tongue Stabilizing Device (TSD) style mouthpiece that’s similar in design to ZenGuard, although it sports a lower profile that is slightly more compact in comparison.
-Also, the material that the GMSS uses is slightly thinner in nature in comparison to the ZenGuard.
+It’s a Tongue Stabilizing Device (TSD) style mouthpiece that’s similar in design to other TSD’s, although it sports a lower profile that is notably more compact in comparison.
+Also, the material that the GMSS uses is slightly thinner in nature in comparison to other TSD’s.
 Being a TSD, it does require that your nasal passages be free of obstruction in order to allow for proper breathing while asleep.
 If you are a mouth breather, you will not want to use this product.

 The GMSS is a one-size-fits-all mouthguard that requires no alterations before being used.
 It’s BPA free, latex free, and is made from a medical grade silicone.